fioprotocol/fiostore/README.md

   - NODEOS what api to use for sending requests
   - TOKENS comma seperated list of authentication tokens
   - FIO_ADDRESS the sender's FIO address
+  - TRUST_XFF (any non-empty value) should the X-Forwarded-For request header be used for logging the IP?

 ## example: